Families Claim Wrong Crash Victims

 Aug.
 07, 2002

-``People have been asking me how this happened, and I have to tell them, 'I don't know,''' said Richard Siclari, a Jefferson County deputy coroner who escorted Grubs' family into a room at the hospital where they identified the dead teenager as their son.
+``People have been asking me how this happened, and I have to tell them, 'I don't know,''' said Richard Siclari, a Jefferson County deputy coroner.

-``The person in the casket had pierced ears. ...
-The only reason I had doubts was because John didn't have his ears pierced.''
+At Saturday's funeral, John's friend Joe Gatrost noticed that the corpse had pierced ears. ``The only reason I had doubts was because John didn't have his ears pierced,'' Gatrost said.

-Siclari said Hylemon didn't have any facial injuries, but when Grubs' family viewed the body, a cloth covered the top of Hylemon's head because of a severe head injury.
+Siclari had escorted John's family to a hospital room to see the dead boy.
+The body didn't have any facial injuries, but a cloth covered the top of the head because of a severe head injury.

 ``They cried and prayed and said, 'This is John,''' Siclari said. ``It's just a terrible case of mistaken identity.''